Pantoprazole (as sodium sesquihydrate) delayed release tablets

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre for advice (Ph: 13 11 26) or go to Accident and Emergency (Casualty) at your nearest hospital, if you think that you or anyone else may have taken too much I-PANTOPRAZOLE.
+Immediately telephone your doctor or Poisons Information Centre for advice (Ph: 13 11 26) or go to Accident and Emergency at your nearest hospital, if you or anyone else may have taken too much I-PANTOPRAZOLE.
 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
-Keep telephone numbers for these places handy.
+Urgent medical attention may be needed.

 While you are taking I-PANTOPRAZOLE